 - Their compact design makes it easy to fit in small spaces.
 Set one in the corner of the room and it willl keep you feeling warm and cozy for as long as you need it to.
 This heating method is ideal for bedrooms and living rooms.

 - In addition, these types of heaters are portable - allowing you to carry them from room to room.
 Many feature carrying handles or a set of casters for even easier mobility!

 |Another advantage of an oil-filled radiator heater is that it doesn't dry out the air as much as electric fan-driven units.
 And because it doesn't use a fan, it's much more silent.|

 This heating system can warm up to 150 square feet, depending on the size of the unit.
 Though the larger units have the ability to heat larger rooms, the small desk-type units are convenient too.
 Your less likely to blow a fuse when it's hooked to an outlet that is already being used, and it will heat your personal space perfectly.

 Most people use oil-filled radiator heaters because they are perfect for supplementing your primary source of heating.
-There's no need to run your central hetaing system, warming spaces that aren't in use, when you can use an radiator heat.
+There's no need to run your central heating system, warming spaces that aren't in use, when you can use an radiator heater.